The64thGamer/cheeseepedia/content/meta/site-news.md

 On July 22nd, the entire wiki would have its article formats converted from HTML to Markdown to allow much easier editing.
 A live Markdown editor would also soon be included on Decap.

+On September 6th, the entirety of all articles tagged 'Location' would have their text wiped.
+This was due to a vast majority of the articles being old, outdated, uncited, and not within standards.
+Parameters for locations would be mass updated for better accuracy, and the articles would begin to be remade one by one.

 ### Changes Timeline

 #### 2021